 Keep in mind that extra fabric is needed to make a shirt looser, so a loose style may cost a little more.
 If that’s the kind of shirt in which you’d feel the most relaxed, though, it is more than worth the extra expense.

-Readying Your Shirt
+Readying Your Custom Dress Shirt

-Eventually, your tailor will contact you so you can come in, try on the shirt and see if any small alterations must be made before you take it home.
+Once the process is complete, your tailor will contact you so you can come in, try on the shirt and see if any small alterations must be made before you take it home.